Aviation is one of the world’s great connectors of people, enabling a vast amount of trade and tourism. Haldane Dodd Executive Director, ATAG

 One of the ways in which ATAG works to raise awareness of sustainable development and aviation’s role is via a publication issued every two years entitled Aviation: Benefits Beyond Borders.
 The report sets out the ways in which aviation contributes to the economy, jobs and lives of millions of people around the world and how it is addressing its environmental impacts.

-The most recent edition was published in 2020.
-It explores the role that aviation played in the pre-pandemic world by analysing the economic and social benefits of aviation at a national level in 80 countries and uses the results of that assessment to build the most comprehensive global picture of air transport’s many benefits.
+The most recent edition was published in December 2024.
+It explores the economic and social benefits of aviation at a national level in 85 countries and uses the results of that assessment to build the most comprehensive global picture of air transport’s many benefits.